 Great Optical Quality

-The viewing optical quality is excellent and can be stunning for imaging.
+I think the viewing optical quality is excellent and can be stunning for imaging.
 While some additional equipment and upgrades will be required for astrophotography, the Omni is capable of imaging.

 You should be aware that there is some chromatic aberration, but it doesn’t take away from the visual experience.
 You can see exceptional lunar and planetary details, seek out further and observe double stars, nebulae, and galaxies in all their glory.
-For the price of this scope, you’re getting a heck of a good deal on the amount of detail you can resolve.
+For the price of this scope, I believe you’re getting a heck of a good deal on the amount of detail you can resolve.

 The CG-4 mount on the Omni XLT 120 is the new and improved version that is praised for quality and dependability.
 It’s completely metal, has 1.75” tripod legs, and it has a max payload capacity of 20 lbs.
 Seeing as the optical tube weighs 12.5 lbs, it’s right within fully operational weights.